Is your thermal printer underperforming? There’s a good chance that those print inaccuracies are the direct result of dirty printheads.

 Adjust the Amount of Time Between Printhead Cleanings

-If you’re noticing an exceptional amount of build-up on your rag, pen, or card after cleaning, it might be time to adjust the amount of time you go between cleanings.
-Remember, you should be cleaning your printhead every time that you replace the ribbon or once every two months.
+If you’re noticing an exceptional amount of buildup on your rag, pen, or card after cleaning, it might be time to adjust the amount of time you go between cleanings.
+Remember, you should be cleaning your printhead every time you replace the ribbon or once every two months.

 Adjust Your Printer’s Heat and Darkness Settings

+Check your printer’s user’s manual to determine the recommended heat and darkness settings.
 You may be able to extend the life of your printer by simply dialing down the intensity of the settings.
-Check your printer’s user’s manual to determine the recommended heat and darkness settings.
 You may also be able to adjust the printing density (burn time setting) to improve the quality of your prints.

 Adjust the Printhead Pressure Check out this video for step-by-step instructions on how to adjust the printhead pressure on a Zebra thermal printer: